WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 - The Twitch Slope of the fast-twitching muscles of `psd`.

 `slow_slope`: float
-- The Twitch Slope of the slow-moving muscles of `psd`
+- The Twitch Slope of the slow-twitching muscles of `psd`

 **Example**